open-voice-interoperability/website/site/content/_index.md

 subtitle: Voice for everyone
 image: /img/robby-mccullough-nsj7ypvlpnk-unsplash.jpg
 blurb:
-  heading: Why Open Voice Network?
-  text: >-
-    The Open Voice Network (OVN) seeks to share voice with everyone by creating a future for artificial intelligence-enabled voice (AI-voice) search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
-intro:
   heading: The Importance of "Open" Voice
   text: >-
     Artificial Intelligence-enables Voice Assistance – such as Amazon's Alex, Apple's Siri, Samsung's Bixby, or Google Home – will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
 We are moving rapidly into a post-type and -touch world.
+intro:
+  heading: Why Open Voice Network?
+  text: >-
+    The Open Voice Network (OVN) seeks to share voice with everyone by creating a future for artificial intelligence-enabled voice (AI-voice) search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
+It will create open AI-voice value in three
+    ways:
 join:
   - image: img/illustrations-coffee.svg
     text: >-